caitlyn-homa/Tune-It-Bop-It-Project/README.md

 ### PCB_Files
 These files in the design and manufacturing of the PCB, this includes the schematic, the pcb design file, and the exported manufacturing files.

+### laser_cut
+These files were used to laser cut the score dial and the mesh on the front of the device.